unitycatalog/unitycatalog/docs/server/auth.md

 We previously configured Google as the Identity Provider and configured UC Server settings for CLI access.
 However, we can also apply this authentication and authorization to the Unity Catalog UI.

+!!! note "First time using Unity Catalog UI?"
+     If this is your first time interacting with Unity Catalog UI, you might want to check out the [Unity Catalog UI](./ui.md) first.

 ### Configure and restart the Unity Catalog UI

 First, you will need to edit the `ui/.env` file to enable Google Auth and add the Google Client ID that you created when you - in this example - previously [configured Google as the Identity Provider](./google-auth.md).